 So, the second principle I would like to advocate is this.
 All resources in the core modules should be read off the classpath or through the build system as an intermediary and never directly off the file system if such a reference involves coding a reference to a specific module in your code.
 In general, module names should never be referenced by either the code or by any resources or by system properties.
 Except by the build system, which is specifically designed to handle such references.
 In this way, our code will never become dependent on the particular module names we have chosen, and we will always have maximum flexibility to much more easily refactor modules as we see fit.

 There are already cases where this second principle is violated.
 By me.
 For example, in the ppod suite (which include ppod, ppod-actors, ppod-gui, and provenance-apps) system properties reference common and other modules.
 This causes all sorts of problems when publishing, because the reference to, for example, common, becomes out of date when common is renamed to common-2.0a1 when published.
 Either referencing the file system or module names directly is not a good idea, especially since files are just as easy to read off the classpath.

 Anyway, I am not against the idea of making a resource manager.
 It could make reading files off the classpath even more easy than it is already is, by for example, producing a BufferedReader or PrintWriter for any reference to a resource so that developers do not even have to think about how one goes about reading and writing files that are found on the classpath.
 (Although this is probably a skill that any Java developer should learn.)
 But, such a resource manager should not allow the users of that manager to reference specific modules.

-#3 Updated by Christopher Brooks over 9 years ago
+#3 Updated by Christopher Brooks almost 10 years ago

 Please be sure to review how the Java I18N stuff works.